AvaProtocol/OAK-docs/_docs/automation-time-apis.md

     )
 ```

-** This RPC will return the task ID of the auto-compounding staking delegation task for this wallet.
+** This RPC will return the task IDs of the auto-compounding staking delegation task for each collator that this wallet has staked with.

 #### Errors
 ```rust